 How It All Works

 Once a member is brought into the guild, they are done so at the Applicant Rank.
-While at this rank they are expected to have 100% attendance for 2 full raid weeks (6 consecutive raids) in order to be eligible to be promoted to Raider rank.
+While at this rank they are expected to have 100% attendance for 2 full raid weeks (4 consecutive raids) in order to be eligible to be promoted to Raider rank.
 Should an applicant break their consecutive attendance by missing a raid (some concessions are made, but this is a rarity) then they must restart the process for promotion anew.
-Applicants are given one chance to re-establish their opportunity to show their commitment.
+Applicants are given one chance to re-establish their opportunity to show their commitment before we simply can't continue relying on that member.

 After a member is promoted to Raider they are expected to remain at or above 80% attendance.
 Should a Raider fall below 80% attendance they are demoted to Applicant status with a caveat that they are eligible for promotion back to Raider status immediately upon reaching 80% or above attendance.
-A Raider that is demoted to Applicant that does not meet attendance of 80% or better after a 2nd attendance period (2 weeks) can and normally will be removed.
-Likewise, any new Applicant that does not meet their attendance for promotion after 2 attendance periods (4 weeks total) can and likely will be removed.
+A Raider that is demoted to Applicant that does not meet attendance of 80% or better after a 2nd attendance period (2 weeks) can and normally will be removed from the raid group.
+Likewise, any new Applicant that does not meet their attendance for promotion after 2 attendance periods (4 weeks total) can and likely will be removed from the guild since the opportunity was not fully realized.
+After all, our ultimate goal is to field a roster of members that are consistently at raids and consistently able to raid at the level needed.

-A raider that reaches 40 total raids of 90% or better attendance will be considered for the promotion to Veteran.
-Our Veteran rank has the highest priority in the raid for loot, progression raiding, and are Raiders that have shown a level of commitment and performance that warrants the rewards that come with the rank.
+A raider that reaches 20 total raids of 90% or better attendance will be considered for the promotion to Veteran.
+Our Veteran rank has the highest priority in the raid for progression raiding and are Raiders that have shown a level of commitment and performance that warrants the rewards that come with the rank.
 Notice that this promotion is not merited on attendance alone with their overall contribution to the Raid Group having heavy influence.
 That said, Veterans will retain their rank only if they maintain the 90% attendance level.
-We view Veterans as our staple and core raid members, so this rank is something that all members of the raid should recognize as the goal to get all members to.
+We view Veterans as our staple and core raid members, so this rank is something that all members of the raid should recognize as the goal for all members to reach.

 These ranks and attendance standards are to emphasize how important attendance is to maintaining progress on our guild goals.
 Certainly under extenuating circumstances exceptions will be made and that is under the discretion of the Guild Leadership.